 There are no products listed under this category.

-Our Martingale Dog Collars are not only made to the highest standards but also boast unique and attractive designs to make sure your pooch stands out.
-Perfect for training a pup, our Martingale Collars are also the ideal solution for dogs that back out of their collars or pull too much.
+Our Martingale Dog Collars are handcrafted and held to the highest standards.
+They boast unique and attractive designs to make sure your pooch stands out in the pack.
+Perfect for training, our Martingale Collars are the ideal solution for dogs that may try to back out of their collars or need to be reminded not to pull.
 Browse our collection below and find the perfect style for your dog, or continue reading to find out if a Martingale Collar is right for you.

 There are no products listed under this category.

-Martingale collars are composed of two sections: a fixed portion and a control loop.
-The leash is attached to a D-ring on the loop.
-The loop can only tighten to the length of the fixed portion.
-This allows enough tightening to keep your dog from slipping out no matter how hard they pull, but ensuring the collar will not be able to tighten so far as to injure your dog.
-Rescue organizations, such as Lucky Dog Rescue, use and recommend martingale collars.
-Luck Dog Rescue says, “Because shelter dogs can be more skittish at times, [Martingale] collars are the safest way to prevent escapes."
+Martingale collars are composed of two sections: a fixed portion (neck loop) and a control loop.
+The leash is attached to a D-ring on the control loop, which adjusts.
+This loop can only tighten to the length of the fixed portion -- allowing enough tightening to keep your dog from slipping out no matter how hard they pull, but ensuring the collar will not be able to tighten so far as to injure your dog.
+Rescue organizations, such as Lucky Dog Rescue, use and recommend martingale collars “because shelter dogs can be more skittish at times, [Martingale] collars are the safest way to prevent escapes".

 The standard martingale is a collar without a buckle.
-This style must be adjusted large enough to be slipped over the dog’s head then adjusted once on for proper fit.
-This lightweight design is a good choice for smaller dogs that you do not want carrying the added weight of a buckle and durable enough for strong pullers.
+This style must be adjusted large enough to be slipped over the dog’s head, then adjusted again to be properly fitted.
+This lightweight design is a good choice for smaller dogs that would not appreciate the added weight of a buckle but is still durable enough for the strongest of dogs.

-The buckle martingale was made with convenience in mind, with a quick release buckle (made from metal or strong plastic) for added safety, and ease of removal.
-This style is an excellent choice for dogs with large heads or does not like their ears being touched.
-Martingales with buckles are also preferable for any dog that tends to be skittish since they don’t require you to pull something over the head.
+The buckle martingale was made with convenience in mind.
+These collars sport a quick release buckle, removing the need to readjust the collar for each use.
+This style is an excellent choice for dogs with large heads or those that do not tolerate their ears/face being touched.
+Martingales with buckles are also preferable for skittish dogs that may be fearful of something being pulled over their head.

-Step 1 - Measure Dog's Neck: Using a soft tape (seamstress tape) measure around your dog’s neck where their collar naturally sits.
+Step 1 - Measure Dog's Neck: Using a (soft) sewing tape, measure around your dog’s neck where their collar normally sits.
 Pull the tape until it is snug but not tight.
 You should be able to comfortably put two fingers between the measuring tape and your dog's neck.
 Record this measurement, it will be the primary factor to consider when selecting a size.

-If you do not have a soft tape, use a piece of string and measure around your dog’s neck using the above instructions.
-Take the string and lay it flat on a smooth surface and use a ruler or tape measure to obtain the measurement.
+If you do not have a soft tape, use a piece of string (or similar) and measure around your dog’s neck using the above instructions.
+Lay the string flat and use a ruler or tape measure to obtain the measurement.

-Step 2 - Measure Dog's Head: If you are ordering a standard martingale (without a buckle) the collar will need to be large enough to fit the neck, but also large enough to fit over the head and ears.
-Using the same method from step 1, measure the head starting at the throat and going around the head, including the ears.
+Step 2 - Measure Dog's Head: If you are ordering a standard martingale (without a buckle), the collar will need to comfortably fit the dog's neck, but also adjust to be large enough to fit over their head and ears.
+Using the same method from Step 1, measure the head starting at the throat and going over the ears.

 Record the measurements and use while determining the correct size collar to order.

 ** The first image is CORRECT.
-The second and third are WRONG.
+The second and third are INCORRECT.

-It is important that your dog not lean into the collar and consistently pull.
-Martingales are designed to tighten when necessary and relax most of the time.
+It is important that your dog does not lean into the collar and consistently pull.
+Martingales are designed to tighten when necessary and remain relaxed the majority of the time.
 When your dog pulls, gently pull back.
 Stop walking if necessary.
-As soon as your dog releases the pressure continue on walking.
+As soon as your dog releases the pressure applied to the collar, continue walking.
 Your dog will quickly learn not to put pressure on the collar.

-If you find your dog pulls constantly we recommend seeking the assistance of a trained professional to help you with some basic loose leash walking skills and training for your dog.
+If you find your dog pulls constantly, we recommend seeking the assistance of a trained professional to help you with some basic loose leash walking skills and training.

-Not for Unsupervised Use - Martingales should not be left on your dog when you aren’t supervising her, since they can be snagged and pulled off or pulled tight on your dog.
+Not for Unsupervised Use - Martingales should not be left on your dog when they are unsupervised, they can be snagged and pulled off or pulled tight on your dog.

 Not for Sole Restraint for Constant Pullers - Dogs that constantly pull against the leash should have a harness to restrain them in addition to the martingale.

-Not for Off leash Play Outside - Because martingale collars sit looser on a dog's neck than buckle collars, they may be more easily snagged when a dog is playing with other dogs or moving through plants or shrubbery.
+Not for Off leash Play - Because martingale collars sit looser on a dog's neck than flat collars, they may be more easily snagged when a dog is playing with other dogs or adventuring.
 For this reason, it is best to switch to a flat collar with your dog's ID after your walk to the dog park.

-Not for Retractable Leashes - The constant tension from retractable leashes can tighten the martingale collar inappropriately and make it difficult for your dog to understand whether she is pulling too hard or not.
+Not for Retractable Leashes - The constant tension from retractable leashes can tighten the martingale collar at inappropriate times and make it difficult for your dog to understand whether she is pulling too hard or not.
 Additionally, these leashes come with their own safety concerns and should be used wit caution.

-Not for Tethering or Tie Out - Martingale collars should never be used to tether your dog to an object, even for an instant.
-Always be within reach of your dog's leash when she is wearing a martingale collar.
+Not for Tethering or Use on a Tie Out - Martingale collars should never be used to tether your dog to an object, even for an instant.
+Always be within reach of your dog's leash when they are wearing a martingale collar.

-Not for Pet Tags (Unless an Extra D-ring is Added) - Pet tags should never but hung from the d-ring on the short loop of a martingale collar for safety reasons.
-Tags should be hung from the slides or an optional extra d-ring.
+Not for Pet Tags (Unless an Extra D-ring is Added) - Pet tags should never be hung from the d-ring on the control loop of a martingale collar for safety reasons.
+Tags can be hung from the slides or an optional extra d-ring.

 Dogs can wiggle out of body harnesses of any type.
 A harness that seems to be well-fitted may still allow room for a dog to get a leg through without you noticing, causing the harness to fail when your dog pulls.